 Housing Assignments recognizes that students are not all alike but have different needs and desires.
 We will address concerns on a case-by-case basis.

-If a student has a conflict with a roommate because of their gender identity/expression, the student should first see their Graduate Life Dean.
-Residence Deans are full-time, professional staff members who have taken part in training specifically on gender identity/expression issues.
+If a student has a conflict with a roommate because of their gender identity/expression, the student should first see their Graduate Life Deans who are full-time, professional staff members who have taken part in training specifically on gender identity/expression issues.
 Other resources available include the Lesbian Gay Bisexual Transgender Resource Center.